Racing car movies: 10 unmissable titles for those who love cars and engines

 The Rose Garden

-The Rose Garden of the Villa Reale was commissioned by Nino Fumagalli and designed by Vittorio Faglia and Francesco Clerici .
+The Rose Garden of the Royal Villa was commissioned by Nino Fumagalli and designed by Vittorio Faglia and Francesco Clerici .
 It is divided into several sections, depending on the types of roses that are grown.
-There are over 400 varieties , some of which are grown to be presented in international competitions.
+There are over 400 varieties , some of which are grown to be presented at international competitions.

 The Belvedere

-The Belvedere is the top floor of the Palace , once home to the servants' apartments and for this reason characterized by low ceilings and rather spartan environments.
+The Belvedere is the top floor of the Palace , once home to the servants' apartments and therefore characterised by low ceilings and rather spartan rooms.
 From up there, however, you can enjoy a breathtaking view of the Monza Park .

 Il Serrone (or Orangerie)

-Originally, the Royal Villa housed numerous greenhouses , as evidenced by the documents of the time.
+Originally, the Royal Villa housed numerous greenhouses , as attested by documents of the time.
 Only one, however, has reached today intact and it is precisely the Orangerie, that is the one destined for citrus fruits .
-100 meters long, 6 wide and 7 high, the structure is equipped with 26 large windows that guarantee sunlight throughout the day .
+100 metres long, 6 metres wide and 7 metres high, the structure is equipped with 26 windows that guarantee sunlight throughout the day .

 What to do in Monza: 3 tips for a weekend